Your credit score is an automatic, computer-generated assessment of the risk of your loan application.

 Don’t try to “game” the lenders system by changing the information in your loan application.

-If their system identifies any inconsistencies between the information on your Veda Advantage credit file, your supporting documents, their own system and your application, then this will negatively affect your score or will result in your loan being declined.
+If their system identifies any inconsistencies between the information on your Equifax credit file, your supporting documents, their own system and your application, then this will negatively affect your score or will result in your loan being declined.

 Do you need help to get approved for your home loan?
 Our mortgage brokers are experts in credit scoring, and can help you to apply with a lender that does not credit score.